giantswarm/releases/aws/v9.3.9/README.md

 **If you are upgrading from 9.3.8, upgrading to this release will not roll your nodes.**

-This patch release fixes the problem causing the accidental deletion and reinstallation of Preinstalled Apps (such as CoreDNS) in 9.x.x tenant clusters.
+This patch release fixes a problem causing the accidental deletion and reinstallation of Preinstalled Apps (such as CoreDNS) in 9.x.x tenant clusters.

 Please upgrade all older clusters to this version in order to prevent downtime.